top of page

 Refractive Surprise Post IOL Implantation- How to check what went wrong

 Doctor X was much excited to implant his first presbyopia correction lens, and so was the patient.
 Together they chose one of the best lenses, that promised to give the opportunity to junk the glasses that the patient hates to wear.
-With the best optical biometry done with an experienced biometrician, and all necessary tests done to rule out any ocular pathology that may hinder the patient having a sub optimal outcome, nothing but the best outcome was predicted for the patient.
+With the best optical biometry done with an experienced biometrician, and all necessary tests done to rule out any ocular pathology that may hinder the patient having a sub optimal outcome, nothing but the best outcome was predicted for the patient, not a refractive surprise.

 To start with, and within the scope of this write up, there would be four broad aspects worth looking into.
 First, where is the IOL sitting in the eye or the Effective Lens Position (ELP).
 Second, was the axial length rightly measured ?
 Third, Was the right IOL power implanted? and last, the changes in corneal curvature post surgery.